Yongmin-Yoo/Yongmin-Yoo.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D.
-Candidate in the School of Computing at Macquarie University, supervised by [Longbing Cao](https://en.wikipedia.org/wiki/Longbing_Cao) and [Qiongkai Xu](https://xuqiongkai.github.io/).
-I am also a member of the [Data Science Lab](https://datasciences.org).
-My research focuses on leveraging advanced Natural Language Processing (NLP) techniques and Large Language Models (LLMs) to transform the patent industry.
-I specialize in patent analysis and automated patent text generation, exploring innovative applications of NLP in this domain.
+I am currently pursuing my Ph.D in the School of Computing at Macquarie University under the supervision of Professor [Longbing Cao](https://en.wikipedia.org/wiki/Longbing_Cao) and [Qiongkai Xu](https://xuqiongkai.github.io/), conducting my research in the [Data Science Lab](https://datasciences.org) which is a leading group specializing in applying data science and artificial intelligence to complex domains in Australia.

-I am grateful to be a recipient of the [iMQRES](https://www.mq.edu.au/research/phd-and-research-degrees/how-to-apply/scholarship-opportunities)(Macquarie University Research Training Program) and [iRTP](https://www.education.gov.au/research-block-grants/research-training-program)(International Research Training Program) scholarships, which fully cover my Ph.D. tuition fees and provide generous living support in Sydney.
+I am grateful to be a recipient of the [iMQRES](https://www.mq.edu.au/research/phd-and-research-degrees/how-to-apply/scholarship-opportunities)(Macquarie University Research Training Program) and [iRTP](https://www.education.gov.au/research-block-grants/research-training-program)(International Research Training Program) scholarships, which fully cover my Ph.D. tuition fees and provide generous living support in Sydney,Australia.

 Prior to my Ph.D, I earned a Master’s degree in Industrial Engineering from [Inha University](https://en.wikipedia.org/wiki/Inha_University).
 I also worked as an NLP researcher at [NHN](https://www.nhn.com/en-US), one of South Korea's largest IT companies, where I gained three years of industry experience in Natural Language Processing.

+My research aims to bridge the gap between AI-based text generation and the rigorous reliability standards required in legal, technical, and scientific documents.
+I focus on leveraging natural language processing (NLP) and large language models (LLMs) to generate, analyze, and evaluate high-stakes documents such as patents, which are structurally complex and legally binding.
+These characteristics make them particularly challenging for automated processing, and traditional natural language generation (NLG) metrics often fail to capture their structural and legal dimensions.
+To address this, I am developing a novel evaluation framework that integrates legal terminology, technical language, and document structure.
+My goal is to improve the domain-specific reliability and trustworthiness of LLM-generated outputs and to enable more accurate and responsible applications of AI in sensitive, high-stakes contexts.

+In addition, I am interested in applying patent analysis to management and business.
+Patents are key intellectual assets that reflect technological competitiveness at both corporate and national levels.
+By combining patent data with data science methodologies, I aim to uncover actionable insights into innovation trends, industry dynamics, and the economic value of intellectual property.
+Ultimately, I seek to connect technological innovation with strategic decision-making to generate both academic contributions and real-world impact.

 If you're interested in these topics or potential collaborations, feel free to get in touch!

 🔍Research Interests
 ======
+- **LLMs for High-Stakes Documents**
+  Reliable generation and evaluation of legal and technical documents (e.g., patents) using large language models.

-- **NLP & LLMs in Patents**
+- **Trustworthy & Domain-Specific NLP**
-  Exploring the application of Natural Language Processing (NLP) and Large Language Models (LLMs) in the patent domain, including patent text generation, patent analysis, and innovation evaluation.
+  Building evaluation methods that reflect legal validity, structural rigor, and domain requirements, especially in patents.

-- **Patent Data & AI**
+- **Patent Intelligence & Strategic Analysis**
-  Investigating LLM-driven patent similarity assessment, innovation quantification, and legal-tech applications to enhance patent intelligence.

-- **General LLM Research**
-  Studying the capabilities, limitations, and optimization techniques of LLMs, including fine-tuning, evaluation methods, and domain-specific adaptations.
+  Leveraging patent data and LLMs to uncover innovation trends, assess IP value, and inform business decisions.